Skip to content Skip to footer

 Festival program

-As this is our first edition, the theme we’ve chosen for the festival is “breaking new ground”.
-As one of only six trans film festivals in the world and the first ever in our city, we’re quite literally attempting something very few have done before.
-This year’s edition aims to capture the breadth and diversity of trans filmmaking, complicating the already murky understanding of “trans cinema”.
+For our first edition, the theme we chose for the festival was “breaking new ground.”
+As one of only eight trans film festivals in the world and the first ever in our city, we were quite literally attempting something very few had done before.
+The 2024 edition aimed to capture the breadth and diversity of trans filmmaking, complicating the already murky understanding of “trans cinema.”
 What even counts as trans cinema anyway?

 Many LGBTQIA2S+ film festivals group trans films along identitarian lines.
-We’ve decided to do the opposite: across our 13 screenings, we’ve chosen to focus on the issues, experiences, and aesthetics that matter to trans folks across the world.
-Our festival hones in on what trans does, not what trans is.
-At Exposures, you’ll find films that turn to ecology, death, loss and discrimination alongside films about cowboys, hyperpop, and hilarious situations!
-There’s something in here for everyone, regardless of age, background or interests.
-So bring your kids, friends, lovers, and family to experience four days of great trans cinema!
+We decided to do the opposite: across our 13 screenings, we chose to focus on the issues, experiences, and aesthetics that mattered to trans folks across the world.
+Our festival honed in on what trans did, not what trans was.
+At Exposures, audiences found films that turned to ecology, death, loss, and discrimination alongside films about cowboys, hyperpop, and hilarious situations.
+There was something in there for everyone, regardless of age, background, or interests.

 Volunteer